albar965/littlenavmap-manual/en/APPROACHES.md

 ### Related Navaids

-Most fixes have a related or recommended navaid.
+Many fixes have a related or recommended navaid.
 This can be a VOR, NDB, ILS or a waypoint.
-The related navaid comes with radial and distance values that can be used to locate waypoints when flying without GPS.
+The related navaid comes with radial and distance values that can be used to locate waypoints when flying without GPS or simply for cross checking the position.

 ### Missed Approaches

 Missed approach legs are activated once the simulator aircraft passes the last point of an approach.
 The display of remaining flight plan distance will switch to display of remaining distance to last missed approach leg.

-No legs are activated if missed approaches are not shown.
+**No missed approach legs are activated if missed approaches are not shown.**

 ### Exiting a Hold

 _Little Navmap_ will detect when a hold is exited and advance the active leg to the next one if one of the two conditions is met:

-1. **If the next leg continues after the hold fix:** When approaching the hold fix after one circuit continue straight on.
+1. **If the next leg continues after or at the hold fix:** When approaching the hold fix after one circuit continue straight on.
 The next leg will be activated after half a nautical mile up to one nautical mile.

-2. **If the next leg starts before the hold fix:** Exit the hold right at its fix.
+2. **If the next leg starts before the hold fix:** Exit the hold at its fix.
 Exit right turn holds to the left and vice versa.
 Proceed to the fix of the next leg which will be activated.

 ### Leg Highlights on the Map

-Up to three points will be highlighted when clicking on a procedure leg:
+Up to three points will be highlighted when clicking on a procedure leg in the tree in the search window:

 * A small blue circle shows the beginning of the leg.
 * The beginning of the leg is shown by a large blue circle.